stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 Environment parity is a feature that most developers consider a given.
 Nonetheless, as enterprises grow and their IT ecosystems evolve, environment parity becomes more difficult to maintain.

-Maintaining environment parity has become easier in the last few years because developers have embraced source control, configuration management, and templated configuration files.
+Maintaining environment parity has become easier in the last few years because developers have embraced source control, configuration management, and template configuration files.
 This makes it easier to deploy an app to multiple environments consistently.
 As an example, using Docker and Docker Compose, you can ensure that the app stack retains its shape and instrumentation across environments.

 **Why?**